Protecting Europe from economic coercion: Strategy after the 2020 US election

 German, English, French, Spanish, some Arabic

-Jonathan Hackenbroich is a policy fellow for economic statecraft and the head of ECFR’s Task Force for Protecting Europe from Economic Coercion.
-His work for ECFR’s European Power programme focuses on economic coercion and geo-economics, especially sanctions policy.
+Jonathan Hackenbroich was a policy fellow for economic statecraft and the head of ECFR’s Task Force for Strengthening Europe against Economic Coercion.
+His work for ECFR’s European Power programme focused on economic coercion and geo-economics, especially trade and sanctions policy.
 He is also an expert on German foreign policy.

-Hackenbroich has been published in the weekly Die Zeit, the daily FAZ and Tagesspiegel, French daily Le Monde, Internationale Politik und Gesellschaft, Deutschlandfunk, and in ECFR’s annual political trends papers.
-He regularly appears as a commentator in the media, and has been a podcast contributor at ECFR’s flagship podcast “World in 30 Minutes”.
+Hackenbroich has been published in the weekly Die Zeit, the daily FAZ and Tagesspiegel, French daily Le Monde, the New Statesman, Internationale Politik und Gesellschaft, and in ECFR’s annual political trends papers.
+He regularly appears as a commentator in the media, from the New York Times to German Handelsblatt, and has been a podcast contributor at ECFR’s flagship podcast “World in 30 Minutes”.

 Hackenbroich holds a Master of Science in Foreign Service from Georgetown University in Washington D.C. where he specialised in US grand strategy, geopolitics and geo-economics.
 He also holds a BA in International Relations from TU Dresden.